-… other

-If more than one instructor conducts a simulation exercise/training the different roles (communication, assessment, conduct the exercise, technical, …) should be clear to avoid
+If more than one instructor conducts a simulation exercise the different roles (communication, assessment, conduct the exercise, technical, …) should be clear to avoid

 DEVELOPMENT OF SIMULATION EXERCISES

 Simulation could be identified to be the most appropriate type of training for the purposes mentioned in chapter 4.
 For each of these purposes (e.g. IALA VTS model courses, G1156 revalidation process, recruitment process, incident/near miss debriefings, …) objectives will have been identified.
-These objectives should ensure students obtain the minimum levels of competence set out.
+These objectives should ensure students obtain the minimum levels of competence set out..
 While various teaching methods can be used to meet these competence levels, certain skills and knowledge are best developed through simulation exercises.

 Once simulation is agreed to be the most suitable the development of exercises will start.
 The process of the development of simulation exercises is shown in Figure 1.
 Each step requires time and a structured approach from the training staff.